XS-Wu/DCE/README.md

    - Table_Attributes_and_Levels.csv (attribute–level table)
    - Table_Priors.csv (prior vector)

-# Citation
-If this design or code helps your work, please acknowledge:
-“DCE designs were generated in R using the idefix package with custom scripts by Xinsheng Wu (Fudan University), 2025.”

 # License
 All rights reserved.
 See the copyright notice above.
 For usage beyond personal research, please contact the author for permission.